canonical/lxd/doc/storage.md

   hold OSD storage pools.
 Using `ext4` as the underlying filesystem for the storage entities is not recommended by Ceph upstream.
 You may see unexpected and erratic failures which are unrelated to LXD itself.
+- To use ceph osd pool of type "erasure" you __must__ have the osd pool created beforehand, as well as a separate osd pool of type "replicated" that will be used for storing metadata.
+This is required as RBD & CephFS do not support omap.
+  To specify which pool is "earasure coded" you need to use the `ceph.osd.data_pool_name=<erasure-coded-pool-name>` and `source=<replicated-pool-name>` for the replicated pool.

 #### The following commands can be used to create Ceph storage pools